ssenmosip/mosip-temp-documentation/Getting-Started.md

 **Process to deploy Services in VM through JenkinsFile:**

-4. The last stage in the Jenkinsfile viz DMZ_Deployment in which we are sshing into this creating VM through Jenkins to deploy these services, basically, running the docker images of registration processor.
+4. The last stage in the Jenkinsfile viz DMZ_Deployment in which we are sshing into this newly created VM through Jenkins to deploy these services, basically, running the docker images of registration processor.
 Changes to be made in this stage->

    a.
 Replace the credentialsId of docker hub with yours.